Healogics Data Privacy and Protection Policy

 - the period for which such data is stored or, if that is not possible, how that period is determined;

-- the requirement for the provision of Personal Data – whether it is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the Data Subject is obliged to provide the Personal Data and of the possible consequences of failure to provide such data;
+- the requirement for the provision of Personal Information – whether it is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the Data Subject is obliged to provide the Personal Information and of the possible consequences of failure to provide such data;

-Notification is carried out through the Privacy Notice which must be presented when the Data Subject first provides the Personal Data.
+Notification is carried out through the Privacy Notice which must be presented when the Data Subject first provides the Personal Information.

-When Personal Data is collected indirectly (for example, from a third party or publicly available source), you must provide the Data Subject with all the information required above as soon as possible after collecting/receiving the data.
-You must also check that the Personal Data was collected by the third party in accordance with the GDPR and on a basis which contemplates our proposed Processing of that Personal Data.
+When Personal Information is collected indirectly (for example, from a third party or publicly available source), you must provide the Data Subject with all the information required above as soon as possible after collecting/receiving the data.
+You must also check that the Personal Information was collected by the third party in accordance with the Act and on a legal basis which contemplates our proposed Processing of that Personal Data.

 2.4 Purpose Limitation